Superformula/cloud-backend-test/README.md

 ### Bonus

 - Code coverage reports can be generated.
 The process is described on [src/README.md](./src/README.md) file
+- Integration tests implemented
-- Monitoring using CloudWatch
+- Monitoring and logging using CloudWatch
 - Lambda package generation using [trace-pkg](https://www.npmjs.com/package/trace-pkg) packager.
 This package performs tree shaking before packaging to achieve smaller package sizes.
 - Playground can be used as described on [src/README.md](./src/README.md)

 ## Considerations

-The current architecture's users query by a search term uses a secondary index on the users table to find a user with a given name.
+The current architecture's user list query by a search term uses a secondary index on the users table to find a user with a given name.
 This approach is not ideal for some reasons:

 - It only enables querying for exact matches: DynamoDB can only query a partition key using exact matches.
 It can scan the whole table but this operation would be very costly.
 - Using user's names as partition keys might lead to the hot partition issue.
 Which would reduce database throughput.